 I come from a long line of voracious readers, sometime writers and historians of various stripes (my geologist parents jokingly called what I do “small” history.)
 My fascination with language and with material culture began early, sparked by the experience of being born in Japan and growing up surrounded by Japanese art, clothing and food.
 Japanese was my first language, which I babbled happily until my family moved to the United States when I was three and no playmates could understand me.
-An awareness of history came early too because it was so closely tied to my sense of family.
-Generations in my family were widely spaced; my mother could remember, for example, listening to the stories told by great-aunts and uncles who had lived through the Civil War.
-It was also hard to avoid an awareness of history, coming of age in Washington DC during the Civil Rights era as I did.
+An awareness of history came early too in part because generations in my family were so widely spaced; for example, my mother could remember listening to the stories told by great-aunts who had lived through the Civil War.
+It was also hard to avoid an awareness of history, anyway, coming of age in Washington DC during the Civil Rights era as I did.

-Early in my graduate career at Brown, I was lucky to receive a fellowship to study paleography (the study of ancient handwriting and inscriptions) in Florence, Italy.
+Early in my graduate career at Brown University, I was lucky to receive a fellowship to study paleography (the study of ancient and medieval handwriting) in Florence, Italy.
 Novice researcher that I was, I spent an entire summer practicing on a single long document, the ricordanze, or diary and account book, of a fourteenth-century city councilor.
-I remember sweating over one particularly cryptic passage before finally realizing that it was the notation of a purchase - of two torches.
+I sweated over one particularly cryptic passage before finally realizing that it was the notation of a purchase - of two oil-soaked torches.
 “So that I can see when I go out at night,” the councilor dutifully recorded.
-For me, it was a tantalizing juxtaposition of infuriating script, obscure Italian and utterly mundane human artifacts.
+For me, this was a tantalizing juxtaposition of infuriating script, obscure Italian and utterly mundane human artifacts.
 My research moved to France, but I remained fascinated by language as a medium of culture and by the stuff of people’s lives.

-Becoming Director of Duke’s Thompson Writing Program in 2009 was a logical extension of my interest in both academic and creative writing, and in bridging the artificial distance between the two.
-I had begun on my own to experiment with approaches to teaching with writing that made room for the passion and creativity usually absent from student writing (and from colleagues’ assignments).
-In the Thompson Writing Program, I have found a vibrant interdisciplinary community whose members are eager to talk about writing – their own and their students’ – and from whom I can learn about teaching as well as about advancing my own various writing projects.
+Serving as Director of Duke’s Thompson Writing Program from 2009 to 2016 was a logical extension of my interest in both academic and creative writing, and in bridging the artificial distance between the two.
+I had begun on my own to experiment with approaches to teaching with writing that made room for the passion and creativity usually absent from student writing.
+Since 2016, I have directed the Language, Arts and Media Program which aims to extend to faculty across the university creative approaches to teaching communication across old and new media alike.
+In all my work with faculty, I have found a vibrant community whose members are eager to talk about writing – their own and their students’ – and from whom I can learn about teaching as well as about advancing my own various writing projects.